-(1) Mr. Beauchamp's annual base pay is converted from Canadian dollars (CAD) to U.S. dollars (USD) using a conversion rate of 1 CAD = 0.78249 USD which was the CAD to USD conversion rate as of January 31, 2021.
+(1) Mr. Beauchamp's annual base pay is converted from Canadian dollars (CAD) to U.S. dollars (USD) using a conversion rate of 1 CAD = 0.78243 USD which was the CAD to USD conversion rate as of January 30, 2022.

-The Compensation Committee determined to approve salary increases for Messrs.
-Maheswaran, Beauchamp and Fulton primarily to provide them with competitive salary levels taking into consideration the compensation data for similar positions at the peer group companies.
+The Compensation Committee determined to approve salary increases for each of our NEOs primarily to provide them with competitive salary levels taking into consideration the compensation data for similar positions at the peer group companies.